bao-project/bao-docs/source/development/misra.rst

     make PLATFORM=qemu-aarch64-virt misra-check

-It is suggested to use the provided :ref:`Docker container image <docker>` for running the checks, otherwise you will first have to :ref:`setup all the necessary tools locally<local_environment>`.
+It is suggested to use the provided :ref:`Docker container image <docker>` for running the checks; otherwise, you will first have to :ref:`setup all the necessary tools locally<local_environment>`.